 What seems to be taking a bit more time is serious writing on MJ aimed at a more mainstream audience.
 This is an audience I have been trying to help build with my books and articles.
 There are still a lot of people for whom Michael is more of a celebrity or entertainer than a serious artist.
 It’s strange because Michael has such an enormous fan base, but the audience for this type of work is still relatively small.
 There is quite a way to go to catch up to the Beatles, Dylan, or even Springsteen and U2.

-MJJC: What is your favorite MJ album?
+MJJC: What is your favourite MJ album?
 Song?

-Joe Vogel: My favorites change from month to month, year to year.
-My favorite album right now is Bad, especially the Bad outtakes and demos.
-Favorite songs right now: “Destiny,” “Cheater” and “She Drives Me Wild”
+Joe Vogel: My favourites change from month to month, year to year.
+My favourite album right now is Bad, especially the Bad outtakes and demos.
+My favourite songs right now: are “Destiny,” “Cheater” and “She Drives Me Wild”

 MJJC: How are the Stranger in Moscow and Scared Of The Moon pieces you are working on coming along?
 Do you have any idea when they might be released?

 Joe Vogel: Unfortunately, both are on the back burner right now.
 These types of projects are nearly impossible to find publishers for, so they present a lot of challenges.
 Most likely I would have to do them independently as I did for “Earth Song.”

 MJJC: Who really wrote, "On the line"?
 Very confusing information Spike Lee said Babyface wrote the song, but Warner/Chappell's website & Ultimate, both list MJ as the writer.

 Joe Vogel: My understanding is that it was co-written by Jackson and Babyface.